prof-rossetti/intro-to-python/projects/shopping-cart/challenges.md

 > BONUS POINTS: 6-8%

-Instead of using a hard-coded `products` variable or a "products.csv" file as the application's datastore, use a Google Sheet like this provided [products Google Sheet document](https://docs.google.com/spreadsheets/d/1ItN7Cc2Yn4K90cMIsxi2P045Gzw0y2JHB_EkV4mXXpI/edit?usp=sharing) instead.
-Update your code to read the `products` from this Google Sheet.
+Instead of using a hard-coded `products` variable or a "products.csv" file as the application's datastore, use a Google Sheet like this provided [products Google Sheet document](https://docs.google.com/spreadsheets/d/1ItN7Cc2Yn4K90cMIsxi2P045Gzw0y2JHB_EkV4mXXpI/edit#gid=1014123801) instead.
+Update your code to read the `products` from this Google Sheet, or a similar one you create.
+If you create your own, the document permissions should be public so evaluators can run your app using their own credentials.

 > HINT: leverage the capabilities of [the `gspread` package](/notes/python/packages/gspread.md).